 Director of Research

-Sam is a researcher with particular interests in youth research, area-based inequalities and social science impact.
-He has experience using a range of quantitative and qualitative methods, from film-based work in schools to rapid research reviews and large-scale survey analysis.
-Sam believes that robust, innovative social research is the key to tackling the barriers that prevent some young people from making fulfilling transitions to adulthood, and he channels this belief into a range of research projects at LKMco.
+Sam has particular interests in youth research, area-based inequalities, social science impact and local economic development.
+He has experience designing and conducting research projects drawing on a range of methods, from film-based participatory research to systematic literature reviews and large-scale survey analysis.
+Sam believes that robust, innovative social research is the key to tackling the barriers that prevent some young people from making fulfilling transitions to adulthood, and he channels this belief into his role overseeing research at LKMco.